CDRT/mk_docs/docs/guides/lcu/comparison.md

 | `-LogPath` | String | specify the path of the logfile|
 | `-LogFile` | switch| creates a logfile after the packages are retrieved |

 ### New Parameters on Existing Commands

 **Install-LnvUpdate - NEW parameters:**
 - `-VerifySignature` - Enforce signature verification
 - `-SkipSignatureCheck` - Bypass signature verification
-- `-ExportToWMI` - Export the update information to WMI
+- `-ExportToWMI` - Export the update information to WMI in the root\Lenovo\Lenovo_Updates class

 ### Core Infrastructure Additions
  **Lenovo.CertificateValidation.dll** - Dedicated certificate validation assembly

+---

 ## Security Enhancements